-With more patient-centred regulations in place, agencies will now have to take into account patient preferences and prove progress toward each patient’s identified goals.
+With more patient-centered regulations in place, agencies will now have to take into account patient preferences and prove progress toward each patient’s identified goals.

 HHAs will also need to identify family caregivers and their willingness and ability to help provide care.

-The QAPI program revisions focuses on a patient-centred, data-driven and outcome-driven, interdisciplinary approach to improve the delivery and quality of patient care while reducing medical errors.
+The QAPI program revisions focus on a patient-centered, data-driven, and outcome-driven, interdisciplinary approach to improve the delivery and quality of patient care while reducing medical errors.

-Starting with a true patient-centred assessment, care planning and service delivery model, agencies will need to develop a more integrated care process on a continual basis to encompass all aspects of home health services.
+Starting with a true patient-centered assessment, care planning, and service delivery model, agencies will need to develop a more integrated care process on a continual basis to encompass all aspects of home health services.